Marmara Island: History

-Historical evidence of the first Hellenic presence on the island of Marmara (ancient Prokonnessos) came with the early colonization of Ionian Greeks in the 8th century BC.
-Stories and legends identify the island as a visiting place of Jason and the Argonauts and with the Hellenic expedition against Troy.
+Stories and legends identify the island of Marmara (ancient Prokonnessos) as a visiting place of Jason and the Argonauts and with the expedition against Troy, the Trojan War, which Herodotus dates around 1250 BC.
+Historical evidence of the first Hellenic presence on Marmara came with the early colonization of Ionian Greeks in the 8th century BC.
 In 493 BC it was burned by a Phoenician fleet fighting for Darius the Great.
 The island was ruled for the Achaemenid Empire under a Greek tyrant named Metrodorus.

 In 410 BC, Alcibiades conquered it for Athens.
 During the Diocletianic Persecution, the Emperor Diocletian ordered low-status Manichaeans to be executed while high-status Manichaeans were to be sent to work in the quarries of Proconnesus or the mines of Khirbat Faynan.

 During the reign of Constantine the Great in the 4th century, notable aristocracy from Constantinople first settled on the island.
 By 569, many Byzantine aristocrats had built palaces on the island that they had accepted as their home.
 The greatest palace of this period was built by the Emperor Justinian I. With the Emperor came a large entourage of nobility, palace guards, tradesmen, and servants.
 Justinian also built a large convent on Marmara that is one of the earliest in recorded history.
 The Byzantine royal presence on the island was strongly felt through strong ties to the Patriarchate of Constantinople.
 During most of its history, the island was called "Proikonnesos" (island of the royal dowry), and "Prinkipo", (island of the aristocracy).
+In the early 13th century, the island began to be referred to as Marmara.
+During the 15th century, the Turks, who took control of the island, adopted the name Marmara because it was easy to pronounce, and this name has continued to the present day.
+On Marmara Island, there are gravestones that document the presence of Turkish and Islamic influences dating back.